-An old joke says that when a county song is played backwards, something other than Satanic messages can be heard.
-You know, the singer getting back his dog, his wife and everything else typically lost in country lyrics.
-This notion comes from the number of songs that glorify an ole country boy's dog, the one friend guaranteed to stick around after his woman packs up and leaves.
-These tales of morality sometimes become tales of mortality, with the dog passing away by song's end.
+An old joke says that when a country song is played backward, something other than Satanic messages can be heard.
+You know, the singer gets back his dog, his wife and everything else typically lost in country lyrics.
+This notion comes from the number of songs that glorify an ole country boy's dog as the one friend guaranteed to stick around after his woman packs up and leaves.
+These tales of morality sometimes become tales of mortality, where the dog will pass away by song's end.

-Dog songs, capturing both this scenario and a child's love for a pet, rank high among the most tried and trued forms of country storytelling.
-This list, spanning from the birth of commercial country music to modern times, shows that these stories have resonated with audiences for over 80 years.
+Dog songs, capturing both the above scenario and a child's love for a pet, rank high among the most tried and trued forms of country storytelling.
+If you love your dog more than most people you've encountered, you'll be a big fan of this list which spans from the birth of commercial country music to modern times, showing that these stories have resonated with audiences for over 80 years.

 The father of bluegrass didn't invent country song analogies about dogs.
 He just made them timeless, when a turn of phrase about being as down and out as an old hound became memorable with a few high-pitched howls.

 This tale of a little boy's bond with his dog and the grief that comes with losing a pet was a childhood favorite of Elvis Presley.
 It remains a high watermark in the history of reminiscent country songs about child-like love and loss.

 10. "Move It On Over" by Hank Williams

 Williams' biggest gift to both country and modern-day blues takes the idea of being "in the dog house" literally.
 Williams, the big dog, needs a place to sleep, which is why the actual dog in the song needs to scoot over.